Species listing process: Species at Risk Act

 The species listing process under SARA

-The Minister of the Environment has 90 days in which to publish Response Statements on the Public Registry.
-These statements indicate how the Minister intends to respond to each COSEWIC assessment and, to the extent possible, provide timelines for action.
+Once COSEWIC's species assessments are received, the Minister of the Environment has 90 days in which to publish response statements on the Public Registry.
+A response statement is published for each COSEWIC assessment.
+These statements indicate how the Minister intends to respond to the assessment and, to the extent possible, provides timelines for action.
 Certain species may require extended consultation.

-The Governor in Council within nine months after receiving the assessment may, on the recommendation of the Minister, by order :
+Within 9 months of the Governor in Council receiving an assessment from the Minister, must decide, on the recommendation of the Minister, by order:

-1. accept the assessment and add the species to the List
+1. accept the assessment and add the species to Schedule 1 (the List)

 2. decide not to add the species to the List; or

-3. refer the matter back to COSEWIC for further information or consideration
+3. refer the assessment back to COSEWIC for further information or consideration

-Once a species is added to Schedule 1, it benefits from all the legal protection afforded, and the mandatory recovery planning required, under SARA.
+Once a species is added to Schedule 1 the species benefits from the legal protection afforded, and the mandatory recovery planning required, under SARA.

 Page details